Open Access to publications

 - Taxpayers who pay a large portion of the world's research can take part of the results.

-- Innovation: Access to Research promotes innovation and can lead to new ideas and products.
+- Innovation: Access to research promotes innovation and can lead to new ideas and products.